trys/trysv4/content/blog/coding-with-contracts-api.md

 ]
 ```

-It seems sensible enough at first glance - let's start asking some 'what ifs':
+It seems sensible enough at first glance.
+Let's start asking some 'what if' questions:

 - What if there are no blog posts?
 - What if there's new data for each post?